securitykiwi/securitykiwi.github.io/_posts/2021-01-18-intercept-and-analyse-whatsapp-and-social-media.md

 categories: [Q&A, OSINT]
 ---

 This post is part of a question & answer sent to securitykiwi [at] protonmail [dot] com.
-Users <a href="/contact" target="_blank">send</a> in questions relating to machine learning and I answer them via email and collate the answers for Patreon supporters to benefit from community questions.
+Users <a href="/contact" target="_blank">send</a> in questions relating to machine learning and I answer them via email and collate the answers for <a href="https://www.patreon.com/securitykiwi" target="_blank">Patreon supporters</a> to benefit from community questions.

 ### Question